drivendataorg/zamba/docs/docs/train-tutorial.md

 #### Completely new labels

 You can also train a model to predict completely new labels - the world is your oyster!
 (We'd love to see a model trained to predict oysters.)
-If this is the case, the model architecture will replacing the final [neural network](https://www.youtube.com/watch?v=aircAruvnKk&t=995s) layer with a new head that predicts *your* labels instead of those that ship with `zamba`.
+If this is the case, the model architecture will replace the final [neural network](https://www.youtube.com/watch?v=aircAruvnKk&t=995s) layer with a new head that predicts *your* labels instead of those that ship with `zamba`.
 [Backpropogation](https://www.youtube.com/watch?v=Ilg3gGewQ5U) will continue from that point with the new head.

 ### 3. Choose a model for training

 If your videos contain species common to central or west Africa, use the [`time_distributed` model](models.md#time-distributed).
 If they contain species common to western Europe, use the [`european` model](models.md#european).
 We do not recommend using the [`slowfast` model](models.md#slowfast) for training because it is much more computationally intensive and slower to run.

-dd the model name to your command with `--model`.
+Add the model name to your command with `--model`.
 The `time_distributed` model will be used if no model is specified.
 For example, if you want to continue training the `european` model based on the videos in `example_euro_vids` and the labels in `example_euro_labels.csv`:

 ```console
 $ zamba train --data-dir example_euro_vids/ --labels example_euro_labels.csv --model european